My Credit Card History: a Self Portrait | Wealthsimple

 These are the gig economy times in the industry I’m in — the unstructured, chaotic work environments of permanent freelance, of post-layoffs seeping into permanent semi-unemployment.

 Now, within the past year, I’ve bounced around as a freelancer, sometimes grabbing fuller-time employment, stringing together a few weeks before moving on.
-I try to have at least a few hundred in my chequing account to avoid swiping a declined card.
-I have gotten four $5,000 cheques that went into savings — before being whittled away by transfers into chequing.
-Sometimes I get surprised with a royalty cheque or a freelance gig, which can run from a few hundred to $1,000.
+I try to have at least a few hundred in my checking account to avoid swiping a declined card.
+I have gotten four $5,000 checks that went into savings — before being whittled away by transfers into checking.
+Sometimes I get surprised with a royalty check or a freelance gig, which can run from a few hundred to $1,000.

 These are the gig economy times in the industry I’m in — the unstructured, chaotic work environments of permanent freelance, of post-layoffs seeping into permanent semi-unemployment.
 Everyone I know has been subject to or adjacent to layoffs, myself included.
 There is mounting student debt, the notion that we should be open to taking internships and doing some writing as a kind of a charitable donation known as “paying dues,” or “getting your name out there.”
 And meanwhile, the entire media landscape folds in ever more catastrophic ways.
 It’s a difficult time to simply exist and work in this industry when it’s morphing, shrinking, dissipating like a paper set aflame.